Privacy: the iOS browser showdown

 I uncheck “Send usage data”

-We would have expected opt-in from Firefox, and without leaking personal data to a marketing company.
+You would have expected Firefox to make this opt-in, and not to leak personal data to a marketing company.

 Chrome, Google's voracious browser

-If you use Chrome for iOS, you do not have any particular expectations regarding respect for your privacy.
-For example, we could see that Chrome sends a single HTTP header to all Google and Doubleclick domains, practical for tracking you.
-Also read "Why I'm done with Chrome", written 2 years ago.
+If you use Chrome for iOS, you presumably have no particular expectations when it comes to your privacy.
+We have already seen, for instance, that Chrome sends a unique HTTP header to every Google and Doubleclick domain, handy for tracking you.
+Also worth reading: "Why I'm done with Chrome", written two years ago already.

-As soon as you open Chrome, Google informs you that you must accept the conditions of use.
-First problem, sending usage statistics and error reports is checked by default:
+As soon as you open Chrome, Google informs you that you must accept the terms of use.
+First problem: sending usage statistics and error reports is checked by default:

 So I uncheck the sending of usage statistics and error reports.

-If I look at the requests before clicking on "Accept and continue", I see that Chrome is already calling a lot of sites: don't worry, it's actually loading the images for the default bookmarks (I imagine the most visited sites in France).
+If I look at the requests before clicking on "Accept and continue", I see that Chrome is already calling many sites: don't panic, it is actually loading images for the default bookmarks (I imagine the most visited sites in France).
 Chrome also retrieves identifiers such as userid.

-Second step, Chrome is very greedy here: it asks you to synchronize all my browsing with my Google account.
-A huge capture of your personal data therefore, which Google covers up by promising you the ability to also synchronize your passwords on your different devices “and more”.
+Second step, and Chrome shows just how greedy it is here: it asks me to sync all of my browsing with my Google account.
+A massive grab of your personal data, then, which Google sugar-coats by dangling the ability to also sync your passwords across your various devices “and more”.

 So I click on “No, thank you”.

 If you want to select which items to sync, the blue "settings" text might trick you into thinking you already have control, but it's not clickable.
-Note again the blue “I accept” button, very natural.
-Compared to “No, thank you” in black: a good example of “Dark Pattern".
+Note again the blue “I accept” button, very natural compared to “No, thank you” in black: a good example of a “Dark Pattern”.

 Third step, Chrome continues its momentum and asks me to access my exact location (to "Improve my experience")!